2023-2024 IUPLR/UIC Mellon Fellows

 Allison Sáenz

-Allison Sáenz (she/her/ella) is a Honduran-Costa Rican-American PhD Candidate in the Department of History at the University of Houston where her research spans Latina/o/x, immigration, and public history.
-Her dissertation“Being a U.S. Central American: Immigration, Culture, and Ethnicity in Houston, Post-1965” blends both political and cultural histories in order to examine the history of Central Americans in one of the nation’s largest urban centers.
+Dr. Allison Sáenz (she/her/ella) is a Honduran-Costa Rican-American scholar.
+She earned her Ph.D. from the Department of History at the University of Houston where her research spanned Latina/o/x, immigration, and public history.
+Her dissertation “Being a U.S. Central American: Immigration, Culture, and Ethnicity in Houston, Post-1965” blends both political and cultural histories in order to examine the history of Central Americans in one of the nation’s largest urban centers.
 Set against the backdrop of late-twentieth-century immigration policy, her research examines the effects of policy, but ultimately shows how policy did not, and does not, define the lives of U.S. Central Americans as they settled, adapted, and built a flourishing community in Houston.
 Previously, Allison has held a Latino Museum Studies Predoctoral Fellowship with the Smithsonian’s National Museum of the American Latino.

-Dr. Kency Cornejo (Associate Professor, Art History, University of New Mexico) is mentoring Allison Saénz.
+Allison Sáenz’s mentor: Dr. Kency Cornejo (Associate Professor, Art History, University of New Mexico)